xdrip/xdrip_docs/docs/use/motion.md

 <img src="../images/M-S-MT8.png" style="zoom:75%;" />

-You can have a sound played when switching to motion detection mode and a reminder sound every 90 minues.
+You can have a sound played when switching to motion detection mode and a reminder sound every 90 minutes.

 <img src="../images/M-S-MT9.png" style="zoom:75%;" />